Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Houston Stats and Trends

-- This year, the Cougars have one ATS win in two games as an underdog of 3 points or more.
+- This season, the Cougars have one against the spread win in two games as an underdog of 3 points or more.

-- Houston's games this season have gone over the total in eight out of 13 opportunities (61.5%).
+- Houston's games this season have hit the over on eight of 13 set point totals (61.5%).

 - The Cougars rack up 415.1 yards per game, 44.4 more yards than the 370.7 the Tigers allow.